Overview

 What is my Prometheus endpoint?

-To locate this endpoint, please navigate to the Insights Settings > Metrics section.
+To locate these endpoints, please navigate to the Insights Settings > Metrics section.

 If you’d like to check if it is showing the metrics properly in the text format, you can just paste it into your regular browser URL and hit ENTER, and you should be able to access those metrics.